pfsense/docs/source/certificates/acme-package.rst

 certificate generation, validation, and renewal processes.

-Certificates from Let's Encrypt are domain validated, and this validation ensures that the system requesting the certificate has authority over the server in question.
+Certificates from Let's Encrypt are domain validated, and this validation ensures that the system requesting the certificate has authority over the domain in question.
 This validation can be performed in a number of ways, such as by proving ownership of the domain's DNS records or hosting a file on a web server for the domain.